-Purpose: Receives and considers appeals regarding decisions of reappointment, tenure, or promotion (see appeals procedure in Faculty Handbook).
+Receives and considers appeals regarding decisions of reappointment, tenure, or promotion (see appeals procedure in Faculty Handbook).
 Receives and considers grievances brought by faculty against other faculty or members of the Administration.
 (See Grievance section in Faculty Handbook.)
 Receives and considers cases of harassment between faculty (that is, where both grievant and accused are faculty members).
 Cases of harassment between faculty may also be handled through Human Resources.
 Cases of harassment between faculty and staff or Administration must be handled through Human Resources.
+Cases governed by Title IX must be handled by the Title IX Coordinator.
 Normally no more than three members of the Appeals and Grievance Committee will hear any single appeal or grievance.
 The chair will normally have served one year on the committee prior to serving as chair.